iveydavis/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi there!
-I'm a fifth year PhD candidate in the astronomy department at Caltech where I'm advised by [Gregg Hallinan](https://pma.caltech.edu/people/gregg-w-hallinan).
-I'm interested in all things stellar at metric wavelengths, especially such things related to star-planet interactions.
-My thesis is focused on multi-wavelength monitoring of space weather from young, sun-like stars, for which I've been designing the optical observatory and commissioning the radio instrument.
-As of Fall 2023, science operations on both instruments has begun.
+I am a Bell Burnell postdoctoral fellow at ASTRON and interested in all things stellar at metric wavelengths, especially such things related to star-planet interactions.
+My work has been focused on understanding exo-solar space weather from a multi-wavelength perspective, and has included designing and commissioning optical and low-frequency instrumentation for dedicated monitoring.
+You can learn more about the high-precision, optical photometry instrument I built for this science [on the Flarescope page](https:/iveydavis.info/flarescope/)!

 I'm always excited to share science with folks, especially middle and high schoolers.
-While at Caltech, I've been involved in the [star-gazing lectures](https://www.youtube.com/watch?v=w8bZ7fBSmrA), observing outreach, and [event organizing](https://hr.caltech.edu/news/eclipse-viewing-party-draws-hundreds-to-caltech-2023).
+While at Caltech, I was involved in the [star-gazing lectures](https://www.youtube.com/watch?v=099vTj7hkOs&t=1353s), observing outreach, and [event organizing](https://hr.caltech.edu/news/eclipse-viewing-party-draws-hundreds-to-caltech-2023).
 Outside of Caltech, I've been able to engage the public through the [Owens Valley Radio Observatory](https://bishopvisitor.com/event/astronomy-lecture-series-cosmic-acoustics/) [lecture series](https://docs.google.com/presentation/d/1l73D4THHIxnWU40V0MQCLqNjcmZDG8wEX5XNsSXFR8Y/edit?usp=sharing), the [Pasadena Astro on Tap](https://docs.google.com/presentation/d/1IOI4mQ72Mk0zWsxetXK58mS7hCqIJ8bIDezSrK4Bk_o/edit?usp=sharing), and [Astrobites](https://astrobites.org/author/idavis/).